Assess and Treat Jaw Joint Problems

 - Jaw surgery.
 Sometimes the jaws are severely misaligned and can be corrected through orthognathic surgery.
 This treatment can correct bite issues and many other maxillofacial conditions.

 TMJ disorders often require treatment over time to be most successful.
-When you come to Napa Sonoma Oral Surgery & Dental Implants for TMJ treatment, Dr. Boynton or Dr. McMahon will create a timeline for treatment.
+When you come to Napa Sonoma Oral Surgery & Dental Implants for TMJ treatment, Dr. Boynton will create a timeline for treatment.
 We will work with you to ensure you are as comfortable as possible during the course of your treatment.
 Please contact our office in Sonoma or Napa, CA, if you are experiencing any signs of a TMJ disorder.

 Hear From Our Patients